 Halloween is almost here, which means it is time to get the children ready for trick-or-treating.
-If you have young children, they are probably getting excited for the Halloween fun.
+If you have young children, they are probably getting excited about the Halloween fun.

 Hold Off on Eating Candy

-You may know that when you tell children that they can’t have something like candy, that they will just want it even more.
-This will lead to sneaking foods when you are not looking or binging on it, both unhealthy habits.
+You may know that when you tell children they can’t have something like candy, they will just want it even more.
+This will lead to sneaking food when you are not looking or binging on it, both unhealthy habits.
 Halloween is all about having fun, so make eating candy a fun experience.
-You can do this by setting a candy limit, which can be important for your children’s smile.
+You can do this by setting a candy limit, which can be important for your children’s smiles.

 A good way to establish ground rules is to allow your kids to go trick-or-treating on Halloween, but remind them to not eat candy while they are out and about.
 Instead, encourage them to wait longer and together you can go through the candy.
 When your little ones return from their fun trick-or-treating you can go through their candy stash and encourage them to choose a certain number of candies, ones they want to eat first, then you can save the rest for later.